esphome/esphome-docs/components/display/nextion.rst

 Please see :ref:`display-printf` for a quick introduction into the ``printf`` formatting rules and :ref:`display-strftime` for an introduction into the ``strftime`` time formatting.

-lambda calls
+Lambda Calls
 ************

-From :ref:`lambdas <config-lambda>`, you can call several methods do some advanced stuff (see the full API Reference for more info).
+Several methods are available for use within :ref:`lambdas <config-lambda>`; these permit advanced functionality beyond simple display updates.
+See the full :apiref:`nextion/nextion.h` for more info.

 .. _nextion_upload_tft: